SoftwareAG/c8y-docs/content/edge-kubernetes/installing-edge-on-k8-bundle/accessing-edge.md

 ### How to reset your password {#how-to-reset-your-password}

 To reset your password, you must first configure the "reset password" template and email server settings in {{< product-c8y-iot >}} Edge.
-For information about configuring the email server, see [Configuring the email server](/edge/configuration/#configuring-email-server).
+For information about configuring the email server, see [Configuring the email server](/edge/edge-configuration/#configuring-email-server).

-For information about resetting the password, see [To change your password](/guides/get-familiar-with-the-ui/user-settings/#to-change-your-password).
+For information about resetting the password, see [To change your password](/get-familiar-with-the-ui/user-settings/#to-change-your-password).

 ### How to access pages using URLs {#how-to-access-pages-using-urls}

-For information about accessing pages using the URLs, see [To access pages using URLs](/guides/get-familiar-with-the-ui/platform-access/#to-access-pages-using-urls).
+For information about accessing pages using the URLs, see [URL](/get-familiar-with-the-ui/platform-access/#url).